 Life360 is not just good for your kids, it is also handy for friends and family too.
 It allows you to create groups with which you can share your location, your kids can do the same with their own friends too.
 It also allows group chats, thus negating the need to allow social media apps.

 NOTE: once again, since writing this article, Life360 started going downhill and started to have a lot of issues.
 Tracking would just stop working, would send alerts/notifications hours later would randomly report my kids being somewhere other where than they actually are.
+We have also had issues where it had been reporting them leaving school in the middle of the day or leaving the house in the early hours when everyone is sleeping.
+The only solution from Life360 support is to constantly keep logging out, resetting passwords, and deleting accounts, which is rediculous.

 If you ever get a new phone, Life360 will continue to try and track your old phone, even if you uninstalled the app, factory reset the phone or completely destroyed it.
 This is because every time you install the app it creates a new profile and will still count all old profiles as online and being tracked, even if there is no phone to be tracked.